FolkerKinzel/MimeTypes/src/FolkerKinzel.MimeTypes/md/Roadmap.md

 ### 5.0.2
 - [ ] Dependency update
 - [ ] Cleanup: Remove obsolete symbols
+- [x] Performance: Let `MimeTypeInfo.TryParseInternal` fail faster when called with `null` or an empty string.

 ### 5.0.1
 - [x] Performance: Calculate StringBuilder.Capacity rather than estimate it.